google/osv-scanner/internal/output/fixtures/sarif-output.md

 See the format and more options in our documentation here: https://google.github.io/osv-scanner/configuration/

-Example config to ignore this vulnerability:
+Add or append these values to the following config files to ignore this vulnerability:

-`path/to/lockfile-parent-dir/osv-scanner.toml`
+`/path/to/sub-rust-project/osv-scanner.toml`
 ```
 [[IgnoredVulns]]
 id = "CVE-2022-24713"
 reason = "Your reason for ignoring this vulnerability"
 ```